In which previous bad code shoots me in the foot.

 There were a number of hiccups along the way.
 Again, I started way too late.
 I

-also spent a very long time trying to make compute/3
+also spent a very long time trying to make compute/3 handle all of my

 op-codes.
 I still think its possible, but I was running out of time and needed